 In each of the above cases, you will find two things:

 With the above two files in hand, the print service bureau will map the individual fields in the database to the relevant locations on the design template.
 For example, in our mark sheet job, marks for history have to show up in the history column.
-Student names have to show up at the top, grades have to be reproduced at a particular location at the bottom and so on.
+Student names have to show up at the top, grades have to be reproduced at a particular location at the bottom, and so on.

 The machine then merges these two files to create a single file with multiple pages.
 For example, if we have a hundred students’ names and marks in our data file, the digital printer will create one file with a hundred different pages.

 Moreover, this technology is machine-independent.
-It can be deployed on both, a sheet-fed laser printer and wide-format inkjet printer.
+It can be deployed on both, a sheet-fed laser printer or a wide-format inkjet printer.
 This means that VDP can be extended to small-sized certificates and even large-sized posters.
 The benefits of VDP include…

-Every good digital print service provider has certain ideas or ‘tricks’ up his sleeve to speed up a job, increase print quality or give the print a different form altogether.
+Every good digital print service provider has certain ideas or ‘tricks’ up his sleeve to speed up a job, increase print quality, or give the print a different form altogether.
 So do share your tips or thoughts in the comments section below, for I would absolutely love to hear what you have to say.
 Cheers.